tahayvr/seokit/README.md

 ### Configure

-Update `seokit.config.js` with your site details and add a font file.
+Update `seokit.config.js` with your site details.

 Choose from built-in templates: